 When users are searching for a specific product, Google will sometimes return results that tells the user if that product is “in stock.”
 These types of results are generally only for physical products and for businesses that use Google’s Merchant Center.

-Google My Business is extremely important for any local SMB.
+Google Business Profile is extremely important for any local SMB.
 David Mihm noted that for an SMB, “90% of actual leads are coming from Google.
-And a serious chunk of that 90% comes directly from Google My Business.”
-That means it’s important to pay attention to Google My Business and how it works!
+And a serious chunk of that 90% comes directly from Google Business Profile.”
+That means it’s important to pay attention to Google Business Profiles and how it works!

 If you need help getting your clients’ businesses found online, request a demo today to see how our listing management services help local businesses get found each and every day in Google search.